Joan the Lame of Burgundy: Hundred Years' War

-In 1328, the senior line of the House of Capet, descending from Philip IV, came to an end by Charles IV passing away without leaving a male heir.
+In 1328, the senior line of the House of Capet, descending from Philip IV, came to an end by Charles IV dying without leaving a male heir.
 Charles IV had ruled France for only six years before his death, and it was confirmed that he had no male heirs after the birth of Blanche of France, Philip VI of France and Edward III of England, the latter of whom had come to power in 1327, one year before the death of Charles IV.
 Edward's mother, Isabella of France, the daughter of Philip IV, was rejected.
 The consequent rejection of Edward III from the throne was based on the Philip V's claim to the throne in 1316, when it was decided women could not succeed in France when an assembly met to decide if Philip V had wrongfully taken power by anointing himself in 1317.

 Since the succession of 1316 decided that female heirs could not take the throne, it was given to Philip VI, as he came from the paternal heritage of Charles IV; Edward came from the maternal lineage.
 The precedent impacted only women's role in succession, not their power in regency like the Salic law, which was often wrongfully attributed to Philip VI getting power.
 Salic law impacted the role of women in power and was not used during Joan’s regency during the Hundred Years' War, which gave her less restriction on her authority.